Guitar Playing - Part 1 Health Considerations - Music and Medicine on MondayClick Here

 Voice Rest (Non-Surgical) - Discussion

 Phonotrauma, stress placed on the vocal cords causing injury, is often caused by vocal abuse (misuse / overuse).
 Increased stress on the vocal cords can cause inflammation, edema and possibly vocal cord hemorrhage.
 Voice rest is often a first-line empiric treatment for phonotrauma (Haben 2012).
-In the absence of a specific consensus statement regarding the specific voice rest recommendations, it is useful to review individual published opinions to help counselling.
+In the absence of a specific consensus statement regarding the specific voice rest recommendations, it is useful to review individual published opinions to help counseling.

 If there are no gross findings on exam, relative voice rest continues to be commonly recommended for anywhere between a few days to months, depending on severity and expected outcomes.
 CM Haben suggested short term (7 days or less) of relative voice rest, followed by 1-4 weeks of gradual reintroduction of voice is appropriate for acute overuse in a previously healthy, asymptomatic patient (Haben 2012).
 Vocal therapy and voice hygiene are recommended to accompany the use of voice rest to help develop healthier use of the voice and prevent further/future injury.
 This approach has been emphasized for patients with chronic overuse phonotrauma where changes of the lamina propria have occurred.
 Voice rest has been proposed to cause a 'deconditioning of the voice' with voice therapy thought to can help 're-condition the voice' (Haben 2012).